 How to get started

-If you’re interested in learning digital marketing to help your business or career, then why not get certified in the fundamentals of digital marketing, with Google’s free course?
-It includes 26 modules, all created by Google trainers – and all are chock full of helpful exercises and practical examples.
+If you’re interested in learning digital marketing to help your business or career, why not get certified in the fundamentals of digital marketing with Google’s free course?
+It includes 26 that are specially created by Google trainers – and all are chock full of helpful exercises and practical examples.